Other topics available upon request

-I am a storyteller.
+I am a storyteller and all my talks carry an element of storytelling.
 I tell stories to stay connected to my communities.
 Storytelling is my ancestral inheritance.
 Storytelling is elevated chisme that serves as warnings, preservation of our history, and lessons to be learned.
 Storytelling is my ethical praxis of liberation, where storytelling:

 Bridges gaps between those of us who have access and those of us without access

 * Ensures that there is community accountability, instead of the “de eso no se habla” narrative we are often told to accept

 Storytelling as self preservation, survival, and crucial herencia from our indigenous roots.

 Based on Prisca's book, "For Brown Girls with Sharp Edges and Tender Hearts: A Love Letter to Women of Color"